Artiom-web/rsschool-cv/cv.md

 <p><strong>Summary:</strong></p>
 <p>I like everything related to IT.
 In 2007 he graduated from the College of Business and Law with a degree in Software technician.
 Worked with YaP C ++ for a year.
 I also learn Java in my free time.
 I like to read articles related to various IT technologies.
 Recently I became interested in web programming, and would like to start a career in this area.
-I am diligent, easy to learn, purposeful, focused on solving problems.</p><hr>
+I am diligent, easy to learn, purposeful, focused on solving problems.</p>
+<p>My hobbies: Computer Related and Programming, Sports</p><hr>

 <p><strong>Skills:</strong></p>
 <p>